Your Personal AI Supercomputer

 Compatible with Common Development Tools

-Although the system architecture is different, DGX Spark supports a wide range of standard tools.
-Major frameworks like PyTorch and TensorFlow are fully supported, and many containerized workflows from NGC run on Arm with little to no modification.
+NVIDIA DGX Spark supports a wide range of standard tools, with major frameworks like PyTorch and TensorFlow are fully supported. on Arm with little to no modification.
 Data science tools such as RAPIDS and Dask also run natively, enabling teams to test data processing, feature engineering, and evaluation pipelines within familiar environments.
+Developers can register to access NVIDIA NGC to access GPU-accelerated software with performance optimized containers, pretrained AI models, and industry-specific SDKs.

 2. You can run 200B parameter models locally with full data control